aszniak/rlphft/README.md

 - No hardcoded credentials in source code
 - Cached data contains only public market information

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 License

 This project is provided as-is for educational and research purposes.
 Please ensure compliance with exchange APIs' terms of service when using for trading.